Frequently Asked Questions

 Should I move to Katy?

 The short answer is “probably”.
 One of the reasons we are planting this church is so that many of us who attend GBC and live in Katy (or west of the Beltway) will have a disciple-making church in our neighborhood.
 We raise our kids together, meet for supper every week, and want to devote ourselves to the apostles’ teaching, to the breaking of bread, to fellowship, and to prayer (Acts 2:42).
 We think this is easier to do when we live close to one another.
 Katy has a huge range of housing options, from low-cost apartments to lavish McMansions on acreage.
 Let us know if you have questions about specific neighborhoods in Katy.
 The restaurant scene here is incredible.
-Within a half-mile of my home (in Memorial Parkway), I have a food truck park, Indian food, an assortment of pizza and tacos, high-end Columbian, South African, Venezuelan, Danish, Vietnamese, and plenty more.
+Within a half-mile of my home (in Memorial Parkway), I have a food truck park, Indian food, an assortment of pizza and tacos, Thai, South African, Venezuelan, Danish, Vietnamese, and plenty more.
 Schools are better out here than in the city, although several of us homeschool together.
 Is Katy a type of the New Jerusalem?
 It seems likely.

 Are you a part of a denomination?

 We are a part of the Evangelical Free Church of America (EFCA).
 Michael Brady is an approved church planter with the EFCA, and we align very closely with the EFCA’s emphasis on disciple-making.
 We wholeheartedly affirm their statement of faith and appreciate their “better together” approach to church association.
-We are better together and benefit from relationships with other churches, even those who disagree with us on non-essentials.
+We are definitely better together and benefit from relationships with other churches, including those who disagree with us on non-essentials.

-Who will be the leaders of Providence?
+Who are the leaders of Providence?

 Is there anything I can do to help right now?